 Dredging took place a few years ago which helped and cleared the drainage outlets from the neighbouring fields but it soon naturalised again with water plants.
 However, workers have recently been clearing the banks of vegetation and doing some coppicing work on both sides of the channel in the area from Burgedin to Bridge no. 2 at Deep cutting in advance of the bird nesting season.

 Anyone visiting the Schoolhouse bridge near Crickheath will see a very official looking notice posted at the restoration site.

 The Secretary of State gives notice of the proposal to make an Order under section 247 of the above Act to authorise the stopping up of two part-widths of Long Lane, at the site of the former School House Bridge, at Oswestry in Shropshire.

-Continue reading “Call for volunteers to rebuild Schoolhouse Bridge”
+Continue reading “Public Notice on Schoolhouse Bridge”

 The Canal & River Trust and Strictly Come Dancing winner Bill Bailey are calling on visitors to canals to boost their health and happiness and make a difference in their local communities by joining the fight against plastic pollution.

 According to the Canal & River Trust, canals and rivers have been havens for mental and physical health during the pandemic, with more weekly visits to local towpaths since last March in many areas.
 However, this has been accompanied by a rise in littering, up 68% in 2020, putting the nation’s precious waterway wildlife habitats at risk and causing an unsightly problem.

 Continue reading “Pick up plastic on the Montgomery Canal”

 It is with regret, that due to the current pandemic restrictions, we have decided to cancel the St. David’s Day Walk this year.